d-plaindoux/tyasta/README.md

 eval↓ (Lam e) d = VLam (λx → eval↓ e (x:d))
 ```

 In fact, the function delays the evaluation of the internal term by pushing the captured value above the captured environment.
 Unfortunately, F* does not have support for coinductive types in this case, we have to replace the 'VLamb' construction with another.
-This can be done easily by introducing the closing principle that captures the inner element and the current environment.
+This can be done easily by introducing the closure that captures the inner element and the current environment.

 ```fstar
 type vterm      : Type -> Type =